Bobcatou/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.7 =
+* Added support for youtu.be shortlinks.
+* Added a Finnish translation.
+* Fixed a graphical bug where the currently selected settings tab would not be highlighted in WordPress 3.5.
+* Removed the "Blogroll items" module from the list of link containers enabled by default.
+The WordPress developer team is planning to remove Link Manager from core, and the "Links" menu will be hidden by default in new WP 3.5 installs.
+* Removed the Admin Menu Editor Pro ad from the "Settings -> Link Checker" and the "Tools -> Broken Links" pages.
+* Disabled the news link (if any) for users who have donated.
+* Removed support for pre-WP 2.9 post meta actions.
+* Minor styling changes of screen meta links.
+* Updated Danish, Germa, Italian, French and Simplified Chinese translations.
+* Tested on WordPress 3.5.

 = 1.6.2 =
 * Another attempt to fix the "database not up to date" that some users are still experiencing even with 1.6.1.